 When your gums and jawbone are healthy, they are connected firmly to your teeth through connective tissue known as a periodontal ligament, and your teeth remain stable in their positions.
 Healthy gums are firm, pink and do not bleed easily.
 The gums naturally attach to your teeth just below the visible gum line.

-Bacteria from food and other sources can get onto your teeth and below your gumline.
+Bacteria from food and other sources can get onto your teeth and below your gum line.
 If these are not regularly cleaned away by brushing and flossing, they form a sticky biofilm on your teeth known as plaque.
 As the plaque builds up, large deposits of plaque start to harden into tartar, or calculus.

 The bacterial plaque and calculus give off toxins that eat away your tooth enamel and gum tissue and cause your gums to become inflamed.
-This causes the gums to detach from your teeth, allowing more and more bacteria to accumulate and plaque and calculus to move progressively farther below the gumline.
+This causes the gums to detach from your teeth, allowing more and more bacteria to accumulate and plaque and calculus to move progressively farther below the gum line.
 Your gum tissue itself will become infected and the supporting bone around the affected teeth is eventually eaten away as well.
-This progression may continue until teeth become loose or even fall out.
+This progression to gums may continue until teeth become loose or even fall out.

-Levels of Gum Disease
+Levels of Periodontal Disease

 There are several levels of gum disease progressing in severity from mild to advanced.